tfh0007/Git-Hub-Manager/README.md

+# About This Project
-This script displays a variety of options for managing your git repositories and interacting with you Git Hub pages.
+- This script displays a variety of options for managing your git repositories and interacting with you Git Hub pages.
-This program is desinged to be easy to use and a way to save some time by not having to remember or type lots of git commands.
+- The program is desinged to be easy to use and a way to save time by not having to remember or type lots of git commands.

+## What was Learned
+- Learned how to develop Bash Scripts
+- Used scripting to alleviate repetitive tasks
+- Had to become familar with the terminal to understand iteraction with the shell based program
+- Learned more about how git functions and the various stages that git offers

+## Usage of The Product
-Refer to the How To Use document for more information about this software.
+Refer to the How To Use document for more information about using this software.